-Linden Hall is a campus where every girl is valued and known.
-Here, girls are understood, appreciated, and celebrated.
+Linden Hall is a campus where every girl is valued and known as an individual by her peers and our faculty.
 As you become a part of the Linden Hall family, you will be surrounded by nurturing and caring mentors, advisers, and friends.
 You will be part of a diverse community of lifelong learners who truly cares about each other and the world around them.

 Linden Hall is a community that encourages young women to discover and pursue their passions.
 It is a place where you will live, learn, and grow with girls of different ages, abilities, and interests who have one thing in common – they all embody what it means to be a Linden Hall girl.
 No matter your personal strengths or passions, Linden Hall is a place where girls get to know themselves, develop their unique skills and talents, and assume the leadership roles of their generation.

 Ms. Solomon wears a variety of hats at Linden Hall.
 In addition to her duties as Dean of Students, she is a Residential Life staff member and teaches both Martial Arts and Ninth grade Health and Wellness.
 Previously at St. Anne's-Belfield School in Charlottesville, Virginia, Ms. Solomon served in a number of roles, including Grades 4-8 theater arts teacher, Director of Summer Programs, residential life faculty member and member of the School's Diversity Committee.
 Before beginning her career in education, Ms. Solomon worked in theater as an actor, director, and instructor.